localstack/docs/content/en/user-guide/chaos-engineering/chaos/index.md

 ---
-title: "Outages"
+title: "Chaos Plugin"
-linkTitle: "Outages"
+linkTitle: "Choas Plugin"
-description: Mimic service outages and test your infrastructure's ability to recover from unexpected events
+description: Simulate outages and network failures to test the resiliency of your infrastructure
 tags: ["Enterprise plan"]
 ---

 ## Introduction

-LocalStack Outages allows you to mimic outages across any AWS region or service.
+LocalStack Chaos plugin allows you to mimic outages across any AWS region or service.
 Intentionally triggering service outages and monitoring the system's response in situations where the infrastructure is compromised offers a powerful way to test.
 This strategy helps gauge the effectiveness of the system's deployment procedures and its resilience against infrastructure disruptions, which is a key element of chaos engineering.

-You can use LocalStack Outages to cause API failures for following or any combination thereof:
+You can use LocalStack Chaos plugin to cause API failures for following or any combination thereof:
 - Service
 - Region
 - Operation

-You can also cause failures to occur non-deterministically and return a specific error.
+You can customise the HTTP error code and message that LocalStack responds with.
+If required, you can make the failures occur probabilistically.

+Furthermore, the Chaos plugin can also be configured to add a network latency for all calls.

 {{< alert title="Note">}}
-Outages is available as part of the LocalStack Enterprise plan.
+Chaos plugin is available as part of the LocalStack Enterprise plan.
 If you'd like to try it out, please [contact us](https://www.localstack.cloud/demo) to request access.
 {{< /alert >}}